Unhide Columns in Excel (Table of Contents)

 What is Unhide Columns in Excel?

 Unhide Column option in excel is used for unhiding the already hidden columns.
-There are some cases wherein a file we have already hidden columns which may be useful for the user to work on.
-There unhide columns in the Format option of the Home menu ribbon that helps us to unhide the hidden columns; for this, we need to select the columns in between which hidden column is there, or we can select the complete worksheet to unhide one or more hidden columns.
+There are some cases wherein a file we have already hidden columns that may be useful for the user to work on.
+There are unhide columns in the Format option of the Home menu ribbon that helps us to unhide the hidden columns; for this, we need to select the columns in between which hidden column is there, or we can select the complete worksheet to unhide one or more hidden columns.

 However, we can un-hide those hidden columns in excel using multiple ways.
 In this article, I will discuss each one of them in detail.